-Each workshop in the program carried a point value that is awarded based on your attendance, participation and ability to apply the lessons learned.
-You will also be awarded points based on your involvement in GU-Q’s co-curricular programs and reflection activities.
-The only way to accrue the needed points to advance through the levels is through consistent participation in the workshops and involvement over the entire course of your undergraduate degree.
+Each workshop in the program carries a point value that is awarded based on your attendance, participation, and ability to apply the lessons learned.
+You are also awarded points based on your involvement in GU-Q’s co-curricular programs and reflection activities.
+The only way to accrue the needed points to advance through all the levels is through consistent participation in the workshops and involvement over the entire course of your undergraduate degree.

 Leadership and participation roles in co-curricular programs will contribute towards your points which allows you to advance into the next level.
 The co-curricular programs that are counted are:

 - Student clubs (only 1 per year)

 - Model United Nations

 - SGA Elections

 - Honor Council